How Long Does It Take to Build a Website?

 Post-Launch Activities

-A laptop with analytics on display.Monitoring and Analytics
+A laptop with Google analytics on display.Monitoring and Analytics

 Setting up and reviewing analytics to track performance helps in understanding user behavior and site effectiveness.
 This is an ongoing process that begins immediately after launch.
 Tools like Google Analytics and Hotjar provide insights into user interactions and site performance.